Parliamentary.ai

 Overview

-This bill establishes a process for recalling Members of Parliament (MPs) from the House of Commons.
-It outlines the steps required to initiate a recall, including gathering signatures for a petition and holding a referendum.
-If a majority votes to recall the MP, their seat becomes vacant.
+This Bill outlines a process for recalling Members of Parliament (MPs) from the House of Commons.
+It details the steps required to initiate a recall, including gathering signatures on a petition and holding a referendum, ultimately leading to the potential vacation of an MP's seat if a majority votes in favor of recall.

 Description